Ibrahim Kulaylat

 In 1982 al-Mourabitoun militia defended Beirut, besieged by the Israeli army over a period of 3 months.
 It continued its dogged resistance to the occupation up to the withdrawal of Israeli troops from the Lebanese capital.

-In 1985 his former allies in the Progressive Socialist Party and the Amal group, under pressure from the Syrian government, took advantage of his exile in France and turned against him after he had allied himself to the Lebanese Army.
+In 1985 his former allies in the Progressive Socialist Party and the Amal group, under pressure from the Syrian government, took advantage of his exile in France and turned against him after he had allied himself with the Lebanese Army.

-Since that time he chose exile and did not play a part in the Lebanese political scene.
-In 2001 his party was reorganised and renewed its alliances with the other Lebanese parties, but since the intensification of the political crisis in the Lebanon and following the murder of Lebanese ex-Prime Minister Rafic Hariri, numerous rumours hinted at his return to the country.
+From that time onwards, he chose exile and did not play a part in the Lebanese political scene.
+In 2001, his party was reorganised and renewed its alliances with the other Lebanese parties, but since the intensification of the political crisis in Lebanon and following the murder of Lebanese ex-Prime Minister Rafic Hariri, numerous rumours hinted at his return to the country.